SercoSPA/CLEOPE/Trials/readme.md

 | ORDER|`requests`| |
 | SEARCH|`requests`|`ipyleaflet`|

-Moreover, CLEOPE supports the possibility to install complementary or additional libraries. <br>👉 [Read how to do here](../readme.md#packages).
+CLEOPE supports the possibility to install complementary or additional libraries. <br>👉 [Read how to do here](../readme.md#packages).

+## Note on CLEOPE _Free_ account
+CLEOPE *Free* account has a limited amount of resources available, thus some notebooks cannot run properly by design.